WohlSoft/Moondust-Devkit-Help/EditLevel/Items.md

 * **Pipe directions** - This is a direction of the warp, which can be used for "pipe" warp type only.
 * **Warp type** - Definition of the warp type: Instant, Pipe, or Door.
 * **Pipe directions** - This is a direction of the warp, which can be used for "pipe" warp type only.
+* **Cannon shoot exit** - Allows the player to fly out of the other end of the pipe, simulating a cannon shot.
 * **Level file name** - This is a definition of the entrance into another level file to make a warp into them.
 * **Door #** - (In the SMBX this option was named as "Warp to").
 If the value is 0 (Normal entrance) player will start the target level from his(her) default start point, else the player will enter into level by target warp point by ID.